yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

     - Expert helpers (special ops)
     - Instructors
     - Helpers
-    - It is best if these roles don't overlap, because they require different types of focus.
+    - It is best if these roles do not overlap, because they require different types of focus.
 Zoom host and HackMD master are easiest to combine.
 Then, instructor and expert helpers.